liveawarelabs/recorder-unity-plugin-example/docs/liveawarelabs.recorderplugin.md

 ### **CreateSliceAsync()**

-Send a message to the recorder to create a slice.
+Send a message to the Live Aware Desktop Recorder to create a slice.

 ```csharp
 public Task<bool> CreateSliceAsync()